a2design-inc/laravel-form-builder/readme.md

 Laravel plugin for quick form creation.

-## Why

 You can show validation errors, old input values and form context based on model entity without any line of code.

-And you can redefine all what you want manually.
+And you can simply redefine or adjust all what you want.

 ## Quick example